Student Code of Conduct

 Parents Please Note:

 The school cannot provide direct supervision of students engaged in boarding – particularly off the school grounds.
-If you allow your teen to bring a board to school, it is your responsibility to:
+If you allow your student to bring a board to school, it is your responsibility to:

 - Be sure that they have appropriate safety gear.